named-data/.github/CONTRIBUTING.md

 Minimally, a review must include:

 -   A score (usually -1, 0, or +1). +1 usually indicates you have
-    no further objections and support a merge immediately, while -1 is usually reserved for strong objections.
-Otherwise, it is recommended to use 0.
+    no further objections and support a merge , while -1 is usually reserved for strong objections or blockers to merging.
+    A score of 0 can be used to indicate minor comments that should still be resolved before merging.
 -   An "itemized" commentary on each objection you have, or a justification for a whole-change objection.